Theodo-UK/theodo-good-tests/snippets/docs/setup.md

 ## Settings

 - Create a settings file: `cp settings.json.dist settings.json`
-- Edit `output_file` to point to your VSCode snippets
-  - If the given path is incorrect:
-    - Open `Code > Preferences > User Snippets` (Mac)
-    - `New Global snippets file...`
-    - Save a test file and get its path
 - If your project uses flow turn flow to true

 ## Get Started